-A Copayment (sometimes called a "Copay") is a fixed dollar amount (e.g., \$20) that you must pay for a covered health care service, generally when you receive the service.
-For example, you pay a \$20 Copayment for most office visits.
-Copayments do not count toward your Deductible.
+A Copayment (sometimes called a "Copay") is a fixed dollar amount that you must pay for a covered health care service from a PPO Provider, generally when you receive the service.
+For example, you pay a \$10 Copayment per visit for most PPO office visits.